Applying to the EMBody Lab: FAQ

 I will weigh less heavily the parts of applications that I believe to be especially affected by mentoring inequities and other social barriers.
 Although you could easily make the case that all portions of applications are affected by external barriers in a trainee's environment, I personally will put less weight on:

 - Letters of recommendation.
 Because of their inflated rhetoric, academic rec letters are notoriously poor sources of data on applicants.
 Moreover, access to strong letter writers can be limited for applicants with backgrounds underrepresented in academia.
-My advice is to prioritize getting letters from teachers or academic supervisors who have worked with you the most closely, even if those writers do not have high status.
+My advice is to prioritize getting letters from teachers or academic supervisors who have worked with you the most closely, even if those writers do not have high status (for other advice on whom to ask, see here).
 Also familiarize yourself (and, if you think they need it, familiarize your letter writers) with resources on producing strong, unbiased letters, such as this, this, and this.
-Most letter writers also appreciate being sent a bulleted list of your skills or experiences that are relevant to your applications, to jump-start their writing process.
+Most letter writers appreciate being sent a bulleted list of your skills and experiences that are relevant to your applications, to guide their writing process.

 - Grade point averages & test scores.
 Don't worry if some of your grades or scores are lower than you are capable of getting.
 I will look at patterns more than at raw scores.
 For instance, does your transcript show an upward trajectory?
 Does it show particular strengths and interests in certain areas?
 Did you challenge yourself by taking unusually difficult courses?
 If there is a clear reason why certain grades or scores suffered that you are comfortable sharing, you can mention it in your application.
 Note: Queen's has suspended the GRE requirement for the current application cycle.